sdsz20142087/A-Stream-Processing-System-with-State-Disaggregation/README.md

 While we didn't have to actually address these issues, it was still a good learning experience looking at how Flink does it.

 We made some parts of the system more complex than it should have, which caused problems in the later stages of the project.

+### Generic Stream Operations

+Our APIs for building a query plan as well as making stateful/stateless operators was expressive enough to support ANY stream operators (including window operators, which we made a demo of, but wasn't included in the benchmark script).
+Theoretically, users can migrate any Flink application to our system with corresponding modifications.

 ## System Evaluation